Martin O'Donnell

 Bio

-It was not until the 2018 Shoot Out that O’Donnell would enjoy his breakthrough on the circuit however as he defeated Mitchell Mann, Noppon Saengkham, Jamie Jones and Sunny Akani to reach the last four, losing to eventual champion Michael Georgiou.
+O’Donnell’s previous best run had come at the 2018 Shoot Out where he enjoyed his breakthrough on the circuit as he defeated Mitchell Mann, Noppon Saengkham, Jamie Jones and Sunny Akani to reach the last four, losing to eventual champion Michael Georgiou.

 The following season he reached the quarter-finals of three ranking events, most notably at the UK Championship where he defeated Ding Junhui before falling to eventual champion Ronnie O’Sullivan.